adith104/Portfolio_site/content/pages/index.md

         title: Software Engineer (AI and Cloud)
         subtitle: ''
         text: >+
-          *   Deployed and managed a scalable Elasticsearch and Kibana stack on EC2 for IoT data visualization.
+          At Rheem, I deployed and managed a scalable Elasticsearch and Kibana stack on EC2 for visualizing IoT data.
+I developed REST APIs using FastAPI for querying large datasets and integrated AWS S3 for real-time data ingestion, optimizing insights for connected devices.

-          *   *   Integrated AWS S3 and Logstash for real-time data ingestion.*   Developed FastAPI-based REST APIs for querying large datasets, optimizing IoT device insights.*   Spearheaded a project to analyze and predict user flows using AWS Data Lake and Data Dog analytics.